-Lower Salmon Creek Professional Review and Guide
+Lower Salmon Creek Professional Guide

 "After diving off the falls in Ludlowville, this scenic stream runs through a slate gorge for about 2 miles before feeding Cayuga Lake.
 This creek holds some rainbows between 6 and 12 inches year-round.
 Most anglers are drawn here, however, by its seasonal runs of brown trout (autumn) and rainbow trout (spring).
 Typically ranging from 2 to 6 pounds, both species hit egg sacs, worms, streamers, and nymphs.